Decicus/DecAPI-Docs-V2/docs/index.md

 If you have any questions or need support, feel free to join the [:fontawesome-brands-discord: Discord server][Discord] and ask in the `#support` channel.

-For other ways of contacting me, see the [contact page](contact.md).
+For other ways of contacting me personally, see the [contact page](contact.md).

 ## Localization / translations